junegunn/fzf/README.md

 [ -n "$BASH" ] && complete -F _fzf_complete_foo -o default -o bashdefault foo
 ```

-### Customizing fuzzy completion for fish
+### Fuzzy completion for fish

+(Available in 0.68.0 or later)

-Fuzzy completion for fish differs from bash and zsh in that it uses fish's
+Fuzzy completion for fish differs from bash and zsh in that:

+- It doesn't require a trigger sequence like `**`.
+Instead, if activates
+  on `Shift-TAB`, while `TAB` preserves fish's native completion behavior.
-native completion system to populate the candidate list.
-Press `Shift-Tab` to
+- It relies on fish's native completion system to populate the candidate list,
-trigger fzf completion while `Tab` retains native fish behavior.
-The only
+  rather than performing a recursive file system traversal.
+For recursive
+  searching, use the `CTRL-T` binding instead.
-configuration variable supported is `FZF_COMPLETION_OPTS`.
+- The only supported configuration variable is `FZF_COMPLETION_OPTS`.

-So for example, unlike in bash and zsh, `ls **<TAB>` will not perform a recursive
-search under the current directory.
-For that, you need to use `CTRL-T` instead.

-You can still implement custom completion for a specific command by defining
+That said, just like in bash and zsh, you can implement custom completion for
-an `_fzf_complete_COMMAND` function.
+a specific command by defining an `_fzf_complete_COMMAND` function.
 For example:

 ```fish
 function _fzf_complete_foo